 This is the second post in a two-post series.
 If you haven’t read my recommendations for a basic set up check out this blog post first!

 If you are ready to take your student set up to the next level, here are some tips and strategies that will improve your overall lesson experience.

 I recommend a more advanced set up like this to intermediate and advanced students in particular, but of course, ANY student can set this up to elevate their experience and make the lessons even more productive.

 Improve Your Audio Input

-This set up is highly recommended for intermediate and advanced students OR for students wanting to play in online recitals.
+This set up is highly recommended for intermediate and advanced students OR for students wanting to play in online recitals if using a laptop.

-Using an external microphone during lessons is highly recommended, as most internal microphones are not very well adept at picking up piano sound.
+Using an external microphone during lessons is highly recommended, as most internal laptop microphones are not good at picking up piano sound.

 Piano sound, and particularly acoustic piano sound, is notoriously hard to capture.
 The bigger the piano, the harder it is to get the balance right between the instrument and your own voice.